-9. HYDROLOGY AND WATER QUALITY Less Than i Potentially Significant Significant With Mitigation Less Than Significant No Wo uld the project: Impact Incorporated Impact Impact a) Violate any water quality standards or waste discharge requirements?
+9. HYDROLOGY AND WATER QUALITY Potentially Less Than Significant With Less Than Wo uld the project: Significant Impact Mitigation Incorporated Significant Impact No Impact a) Violate any water quality standards or waste discharge requirements?
 (Source: 1) b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
 (Source: 1) Ø c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner that would result in substantial erosion or siltation on- or off-site?
-(Source: 1, 7) ☑ d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
-(Source: 1, 7) ☑ e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
-(Source: 1, 9) Ø f) Otherwise substantially degrade water quality?
-(Source: 1) \square g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?
-(Source: 1, 6, 7) Ø h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows?
-(Source: 1, 6, 7) \square i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam?
+(Source: 1, 7) d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site?
+(Source: 1, 7) е) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff?
+(Source: 1, 9) 团 f) Otherwise substantially degrade water quality?
+(Source: 1) g) - Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?
+(Source: 1, 6, 7) ☑ h) Place within a 100-year flood hazard area structures which would impede or redirect flood flows?
+(Source: 1, 6, 7) ☒ i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam?
 (Source: 1, 6, 7) Ø j) Inundation by seiche, tsunami, or mudflow?
-(Source: 1, 3, 13) Ø
+(Source: 1, 3, 13)